dotnet/runtime/README.md

 * [.NET home repo](https://github.com/Microsoft/dotnet) - links to 100s of .NET projects, from Microsoft and the community.
 * [ASP.NET Core home](https://docs.microsoft.com/aspnet/core) - the best place to start learning about ASP.NET Core.

 This project has adopted the code of conduct defined by the [Contributor Covenant](https://contributor-covenant.org) to clarify expected behavior in our community.
-For more information, see the [.NET Foundation Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct) and this repo's [Code of Conduct doc](CODE-OF-CONDUCT.md).
+For more information, see the [.NET Foundation Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct).

 General .NET OSS discussions: [.NET Foundation Discussions](https://github.com/dotnet-foundation/Home/discussions)